Cooloola

 What are some of the major infrastructure and planning changes likely to influence the Cooloola SA2?

-Key infrastructure and planning changes likely to influence the Cooloola SA2 include: Forest Wind Farm (Approved); Bruce Highway (Cooroy to Curra) Section D - Northern Contract (Completed); Gympie Water Resilience and Augmentation Project (GWRAP) - Phase 1 (Construction); Bruce Highway Targeted Safety Program - Wide Bay Burnett (Construction); and Borumba Pumped Hydro Transmission Connections (Planning).
+Key infrastructure and planning changes likely to influence the Cooloola SA2 include: Forest Wind Farm (Proposed); Bruce Highway (Cooroy to Curra) Section D - Northern Contract (Completed); Gympie Water Resilience and Augmentation Project (GWRAP) - Phase 1 (Construction); Bruce Highway Targeted Safety Program - Wide Bay Burnett (Construction); and Borumba Pumped Hydro Transmission Connections (Planning).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting the Cooloola SA2?